-4 semester hours Classification and identification of local plants and animals.
-(Sp)
+Classification and identification of local plants and animals.

-BIO 422L Field Biology Laboratory

-Lab must be taken concurrently with BIO 4224. \$20.00 Lab Fee.
 (SP)

+BIO 422L Field Biology Laboratory Lab must be taken concurrently with BIO 4224. \$20.00 Lab Fee.
+(SP)

-BIO 3601-3603, 4601-4603 Workshops or Seminars
+BIO 3601-3603, 4601-4603 Workshops or Seminars 1 to 3 Hours

-1 to 3 semester hours Special offerings not included in the curriculum, which meet the educational needs of students.
+Special offerings not included in the curriculum, which meet the educational needs of students.

-BIO 4701, 4702, 4703 Topics in Biology
+BIO 4701, 4702, 4703 Topics in Biology to 3 Hours Selected topics in an identified area.
+(FA)

-BIO 4813 Pre-Med Internship

-Students will work through healthcare facilities in the community.
-Observation, followed by as much hands-on, practical experience in the implementation of a healthcare as the situation permits will be the core of the internship.
+BIO 4813 Pre-Med Internship 3 Hours Students will work through healt followed by as much hands-on, practical experience in the implementation of a healthcare as the situation permits will be the core of the internship.
 50 clock hours of involvement are necessary for each semester hour of credit.
 Enrollment with consent of instructor.
 (FA/SP)